YashKumarYK/EXPLORATORY-DATA-ANALYSIS/README.md

 For the year 2018, the happiest country in the world is Finland For the year 2019, the happiest country in the world is Finland.

-**Conclusion Made From this Trends**
+### Conclusion Made From this Trend
 1. The economy plays an important role while calculating the Happiness Score.
 Higher the economy more will be the resource to fulfill in daily life.
 2. Social support is a factor that covers many other aspects.
 If there is better social support, mental health would also be good as there are supporters for the individual which keeps him motivated in every situation.
 So, the Health factor is also correlated with Social support.
 3.	generosity is like giving your time, talent, or resources, and expecting nothing in return and it has been proven to be good for our health.
 Generous individuals are personally more fulfilled, happier, and more peaceful within themselves, not to mention more productive at home and in the workplace.

-**Countries with strong social and institutional capital not only support greater well-being, but are more resilient to social and economic crises. **
+## `Countries with strong social and institutional capital not only support greater well-being, but are more resilient to social and economic crises`